 Quadcopter is also a great balance between power and efficiency.

 Tricopter is pretty energy efficient, and has the best yaw authority in the three.
 But the yaw servo can get damaged easily in crashes, and i just don’t think they are as fast as a quadcopter for a similar setup.

 This post explains the different multirotor configurations in more detail.

 Tips about Mini Quad Racing

-Sometimes it’s better to go slow and steady, rather than going too fast and getting out of control.
-I have seen so many times, the fastest pilots get defeated by the slower ones, because they crashed during the race although they have the best lap times.
+Sometimes it’s better to go slower and steady, rather than going too fast and getting out of control.
+I have seen so many times the fastest pilots get defeated by a crash in racing.

 Also make sure you bring spare propellers, crashes are inevitable.
 When you are practicing, just be prepared to crash.
 Props and parts can get damaged and it’s completely normal.
 You will only start pushing your limits and improving your skills more quickly once you stop worrying!

 - Dec 2016 – Article revised, added “The Origin of Drone Racing and the Types of Drones”